Daycare Grants: A Guide to Funding Your Childcare Program

 Tips for applying for a daycare grant

-Applying for a daycare grant can be a bit more complex than applying for a loan.
-More guidelines often need to be met to receive additional funding.
+Applying for a daycare grant is often more complex than applying for a loan.
+More guidelines usually need to be met to receive additional funding.
+Keep these five tips in mind as you prepare your application:

 • Do your research